-CLC Genomics Workbench can export bioinformatic data in most of the formats that can be imported.
+- Export bioinformatic data in most of the formats that can be imported.
 There are a few exceptions.
-See section 6.1.

-To export a file:
+See section 6.1. - Export one or more data elements at a time to a given format.
+When multiple data elements are chosen, each is written out to an individual file, unless compression is turned on.